OrquestraCD/cfn-tf-custom-types/resources/oci/Terraform-OCI-DatabaseAutonomousDatabase/docs/README.md

 #### DataSafeStatus

-(Updatable) Target status of the Data Safe registration for this Autonomous Database.
-Could be set to REGISTERED or NOT_REGISTERED.
+(Updatable) Status of the Data Safe registration for this Autonomous Database.
+Could be REGISTERED or NOT_REGISTERED.

 _Required_: No